rajeshrinet/pystokes/docs/sphinx/phoreticWallBounded.rst

-Phoresis: in the half-space bounded by a plane
+Phoresis in a space bounded by a plane
 ===============================================

-Phoretic motion in an infinite space
+Phoresis in the half-space bounded by a plane no-slip wall

 Phoresis
 ----------------------------------------